KHetzel00/Campaign1/content/index.md

 ---
-title: Welcome to the Capmaign Website
+title: Welcome to the Campaign Website
 ---

 Basically the google drive but, in my opinion, easier to read through